lumeland/theme-ebook/src/index.md

 But then I see, at the base of the tower, an enormous facility, people in lab coats moving from building to building.
 They're wearing masks, too.
-I am pulled toward one of the buildings, sucked through one of its narrow, fortress-like windows---I shouldn't fit, but I do---and inside, I understand why I've been drawn here.
+I am pulled toward one of the buildings, sucked through one of its narrow, fortress-like windowsI shouldn't fit, but I doand inside, I understand why I've been drawn here.
 Here is the boxy, fashionable bag into which the detective Annabel Scheme deposited her crystal earring.
 Here is the bag's owner, the cool and confident Lois, sipping a smoothie.
 And here, beside Lois, is a man I don't recognize.

-"---pieces in place," the man is saying.
+"pieces in place," the man is saying.
 "What about Dr. Gatua?"

 "He's in," Lois says.
 "He's ecstatic.
 It proves his theory.
 We don't even have to boop him over and back to show him it's real.
 He _wants_ to believe."